The Two Captains

-The Two Captains (Два Капитана) is a novel written by Soviet author Veniamin Kaverin between 1938 and 1944.
-It is Kaverin's best known work and is considered one of the most popular works of Soviet literature, winning the USSR State Prize in 1946 being reissued 42 times in 25 years.
+The Two Captains (Два Капитана) is a novel written by Soviet author Veniamin Kaverin between 1937 and 1946.
+It is Kaverin's best known work and is considered one of the most popular works of Soviet literature, winning the USSR State Prize in 1946 and being reissued 42 times in 25 years.
 The novel tells the story of a Russian youth, Alexander Grigoryev, as he grows up through Czarist Russia to the October Revolution to World War II.
 At the center of the story is Grigoriev's search for the lost Arctic expedition of Captain Ivan Tatarinov and the discovery of Severnaya Zemlya.

+History

+The novel was written in 1937 and then reworked over a period of nine years.